Profiles Contract

 For a node of type T, in its axis (inline or block):

-A type that is neither a known block nor inline type is denied. document is always allowed.
+document is always allowed and cannot be denied.
 Deny always beats allow; an allowlist is a closed set.

 Actions on a disallowed node